JanGoebel/LabVIEW-MCP-Server-Toolkit/readme.md

 ## VI-Scripting-Server
 Main purpouse to develop this toolkit is to use it for my vi-scripting-server project which can generate LabVIEW code using LLMs.
 Have a look at it here: https://github.com/JanGoebel/labview_assistant

+## License
+This toolkit is published under the MIT license.
+Feel free to use and modify it.